Ask a doctor about a prescription for TRILEPTAL 60 mg/ml ORAL SUSPENSION

 Trileptal oral suspension contains:

 Sorbitol is a source of fructose.
-If your doctor has told you that you (or your child) have a condition that makes you intolerant to certain sugars, or if you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disorder in which the patient cannot break down fructose, consult your doctor before taking this medication.
+If your doctor has told you (or your child) that you have an intolerance to certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medicine.

 The dose must be indicated in milliliters (ml)